Take a fresh look at your lifestyle.

 Traditional Igbo music, with its rhythmic drum beats and melodic folk songs, sets the tone for the celebration.
 The music is often accompanied by energetic dances performed by both the bride’s and groom’s families.

 These dances are not just for entertainment.
 They are a form of storytelling, expressing the joy, anticipation, and communal spirit of the occasion.
-Each dance step and each drum beat tell a part of the story of the bride and groom’s journey.
+Each dance step, each drum beat, tells a part of the story of the bride and groom’s journey.

 The festivities also include a feast, with traditional Igbo dishes served to the guests.
 This is a way of sharing the joy of the occasion with the entire community.